doitintl/reoptimize-push-api-examples/disable-project-billing/README.md

 reOptimize will publish a message wehn a budget reaches a threshold.
 The function checks if the current spend exceeds the budget amount (make sure you set a threshold of 100% or more) and that the budget targets a specific project.
-If these conditions are met it will try to unlink the budget's target project from its billing account.
+If these conditions are met it will unlink the budget's target project from its billing account.

+**Important**: Unlinking a project from a billing account means that any billable activity of your in-use services will stop, and your application could stop functioning as expected.

 ## Prerequisites